ParadiseBotList/Ban-Appeals/.github/ISSUE_TEMPLATE/paradise-bot-list---ban-appeal.md

 Reason For Appeal | Banned By
 ------------ | -------------
 Response: -**Reason you are applying for a appeal.**- | Response: -**Staff Member who banned you's username**-

+# More Information
+If you feel like you have been mistreated in this situation please contact our Owner/Managment team at ``paradisebotlist@gmail.com``